Course Description

 James DuCanto, MD, is an anaesthesiologist, master educator, and innovator dedicated to improving airway management.
 He invented the SALAD (Suction-Assisted Laryngoscopy and Airway Decontamination) simulator and the SSCOR DuCanto Catheter.

-Start the Course, Visit the Posters
+Start the Course: Visit the Posters

-A Visual Gateway to Deeper Learning
+A Visual Gateway to Interactive Hands-On Learning

 Set-Up Guide